Phylogenetics-Brown-BIOL1425/bayes_intro/readme.md

 Was 1000 samples (corresponding to 10000 generations) a sufficient burn in?

+No, not quite.
+Both runs have a dip in the very beginning of the trace that seems to suggest they could have had a bit longer of a burn in period.

 Compare the parameter estimates and trees from the two different runs.
 Did the runs converge (ie, are the trees and parameters drawn from the same posterior distribution)?

+The runs seemed to converge again based on looking at the marginal probability distribution tab again -- I'm about to go home but I'll update this once I actually take a look at the trees and not just the distributions.

 ## Running on empty